Plastics and The Environment

 - Plastics like PE and PP are far greener than cotton, paper or biodegradable plastic (as proven by LCA)

-- Replacing them with sustainable or biodegradable options like paper, cotton or bioplastic harms would do significant harm to the planet (more CO2, more warming, more chemicals, energy and water used)
+- Replacing them with sustainable or biodegradable options like paper, cotton or bioplastic harms would do 3-4x more harm to the planet (more CO2, more warming, more chemicals, energy and water used)

 - Reusable PP bags come out as the best solution, assuming they do get reused several times